 You can store them for a few days in the fridge.
 Collect some supplies on your next walk in the meadow.

+The stinging nettle, by the way, loses its combustibility during the process; if you cut and bring it home, it is gone.
+It is enough to throw them into the hot water, and it does not burn anymore.
 That goes for tea or smoothies in particular.
 Also, you can let stinging nettle dry and then crumble and use them as a powder.
-Especially in winter, it is practical to use such a powder in smoothies, if fresh green plants are not available.
-Read here about SPRING IS BEST TIME TO DETOX WITH THE STINGING NETTLE
+Especially in winter, it is practical to use such a powder in smoothies if fresh green plants are not available.
+Read here about SPRING IS BEST TIME TO DETOX WITH THE STINGING NETTLE.

 Therefore, pick the stinging nettle with gloves or scissors.
 For all wild plants: Never take the roots out with them to make sure that they grow back, and you can always harvest fresh leaves again.

-Another nettle smoothie recipe: One cup fresh nettle (tightly packed), 1 cup kale (tightly packed), one large banana, one apple, 2 cups coconut water (or substitute apple juice), 1/2 avocado 1/4 cup mint (tightly packed).
+Another nettle smoothie recipe: One cup fresh nettle (tightly packed), 1 cup kale (tightly packed), one large banana, one apple, 2 cups coconut water (or substitute apple juice), 1/2 avocado, 1/4 cup mint (tightly packed).
 Mix in a blenderand enjoy!